inREZy/GDPS-API/README.md

 A small addon to the core of a private server written in php, which works through an API key and a POST method.
 With it, you can get data about the user, level, etc.
 ## How to setup
 - Edit `$key` variable in `config/api.php`.
 - Drag & drop GDPS-API files to your server.
+Example `http://yourserver.com/database/`.
 - You're all done!
 ## How to use
 - Like in python you can get data from api